AVEVA/CONNECT-data-services-developer-docs/content/api-reference/assets/assets-request-manager.md

       {
         "Id": "fdda0985-7dba-48aa-95fc-55620a9b59ad",
         "Name": "Data",
         "Description": "This is reference to a stream.
-The stream Id is PI_bifrostbigdaddy_2.", "StreamId": "PI_bifrostbigdaddy_2"
+The stream identifier is PI_bifrostbigdaddy_2.", "StreamId": "PI_bifrostbigdaddy_2"
       }
     ]